 Many gardeners have been utilizing natural means to control weeds in their vegetable gardens and flower beds.
-In this article, we will look at the best home remedies and organic methods to eliminate weeds.
+In this article, we will look at the best home remedies and organic methods to get the job done.

 Here’s how to get rid of weeds naturally.

-One of the easiest ways to get rid of weeds organically from your lawn and vegetable garden is to pull them out.
+One of the easiest ways to get rid of weeds organically from your lawn and vegetable garden is to pull the roots out by hand.

-Weeds can be difficult to pull up.
+Weeds can be difficult to pull out of the ground.
 There is also the risk of damaging the root systems of the flowers and plants you want to keep.

-To avoid this, it’s best to pull them when the ground is moist.
-Pull them out slowly.
+To avoid this, it’s best to pull them out when the ground is moist.
+Also, pull slowly.
 Pulling by hand is also the best way to get rid of weeds without killing grass.

 Mulch helps to keep the soil cool and moist.
-You can also use it to get rid of weed seeds as it prevents them from receiving much-needed sunlight.
+You can also use it to reduce weed seed germination as it prevents them from receiving sunlight.

-Even better, if you make use of organic mulches, you invite such helpful bugs as crickets and carabid beetles which feed on weed seeds.
+Even better, if you make use of organic mulch, you invite such helpful insects as crickets and carabid beetles which feed on weed seeds.

 When properly layered, newspapers will stop light from passing through.
 Without sunlight, the weeds will be unable to continue growing while also stopping any new ones from springing up.